 The Australasian Champs are a 24 hour event – starting at midday on Saturday 9th.
 The challenge is to amass as many points as possible by visiting checkpoints of varying value in 24 hours.
 However your team can always come back to the event centre (Hash House) for a sleep or food before heading out again.
 Our catering team will be providing soups, hot food and hot drinks to keep your team on the go.
 In addition to the championship event there will be a 15 hour (out of 23 hours total) non-championship option.

 The Map & Course

-The course will be set with a demanding navigational standard but will cater for rogainers of all abilities.
-The 1:25,000 scale map will show fine contour detail largely based on high-accuracy LIDAR topographic survey.
-The area is classic granite spur-gully terrain which means some of the navigation will need extra attention.
+The course will be set with a demanding navigational standard for the teams covering much of the course, but controls closer to the Hash House will cater for rogainers of all abilities.
+The 1:25,000 scale map shows fine contour detail and vegetation runnability derived from high-accuracy LIDAR topographic survey.
+The area is classic granite spur-gully terrain which means some of the navigation will need extra attention!

 A little bit of the map is shown here to raise your excitement levels!

 The course setting and vetting team (Gary Carroll, Bernard Walker, Peter Tuft and Jeff Dunn) are highly experienced rogainers.
-The map has been specially prepared using ArcGIS Pro software.
+The map has been specially prepared using ArcGIS Pro and OCAD 2019 software.